davidhtf/drlnd/p1_navigation/README.md

 ### Project Details

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project, we are asked to train an agent to play BananaCollectors (which is derived from the [Unity ML-Agents Toolkit] (https://github.com/Unity-Technologies/ml-agents)

 ![Trained Agent][image1]